Rent safe and private dog parks hosted by locals

 Puzzle toys and food enrichment

-Many enrichment toys are specifically designed to feed your dogs’ meals in new and engaging ways!
-Get their brain going by providing them with mental challenges during meal times like:
+Many enrichment toys are specifically designed to feed your dogs in new and engaging ways!
+Get your best friend's canine brain going by providing them with mental challenges during meal times like:

 • Stuffed kongs (freezing them increases the difficulty)